libdynd/libdynd/README.md

 Running The Tests
 =================

-The tests are built using Google Tests, run the built `dnd_tests` program to execute the test suite.
+The tests are built using Google Tests, run the built `test_dynd` program to execute the test suite.